AiswaryaKJ/FairFrame_Media-Bias-Detection-and-Mitigation/README.md

 📚 Built on top of trusted datasets: BABE, BASIL, NPOV, and MBIB for training and evaluation.

-🛠️ Easy to integrate, extensible for multi-modal expansion (text + image), and built for real-world application in journalism and NLP research.
+🛠️ Easy to integrate and built for real-world application in journalism and NLP research.

 Whether you're a researcher, journalist, or developer, Fairframe provides an accessible framework for studying, measuring, and countering media bias in a responsible, scalable way.
 ---